learosema/learn-phaser/README.md

 definitions from https://github.com/photonstorm/phaser3-docs/tree/master/typescript.

-If your project uses plain JavaScript (like here), you can still use the type definitions by referencing them in your JavaScript file.
+If your project uses plain JavaScript (like here), you can still use the type definitions by referencing them in your JavaScript file:

-This is a feature of TypeScript (see: https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) Visual Studio and Visual Studio Code support this out-of-the box.

 `/// <reference path="lib/phaser.d.ts" />`

+This is a feature of [TypeScript](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html).
+Visual Studio and Visual Studio Code support triple-slash-reference directives out-of-the box.